Postdoctoral Fellowship in Clinical Neuropsychology

 How to Apply

-We are not currently recruiting for the 2020-2022 fellowship cycle.
-Please check back in the fall of 2020 regarding application information for the 2021-2023 cycle.
+Application materials and instructions are available here.
 We are an independent fellowship training site and do not participate in the APPCN match process.
-Please address all questions to Michael Brook, PhD, associate director of the program.
+Please address all questions to Michael Brook, PhD.

 Neuropsychology Fellowship Faculty

-Sandra Weintraub, PhD, ABPP-CN (chief of neuropsychology, fellowship training director)
+Sandra Weintraub, PhD, ABPP (chief of neuropsychology, fellowship training director)

 James Reilly, PhD